magoyette/.emacs.d/README.md

 - C-c ! p : Jump to previous error
 - M-g p : Jump to previous error
 - C-c ! l : List all errors in buffer
+- C-c ! h : List all errors in buffer with Helm
 - C-c ! v : Verify the Flycheck setup for current buffer and display enabled checkers
 - C-c ! ? : Prompt for a checker and display its documentation